anseki/stats-filelist/README.md

 By default, statsFilelist gets all files and directories under specific directories recursively, and it returns an Array that includes the expanded [`fs.Stats`](https://nodejs.org/api/fs.html#fs_class_fs_stats) objects of each item.
 That expanded `fs.Stats` object has additional properties such as `fullPath`, `extension`, etc..
 (See [`Stats` object](#stats-object).)
+The got `Stats` objects will be useful more than the path list because you are supposed to do something with those files or directories after getting those.

 It returns the filtered list if you want.
 That filter evaluates that `Stats` object by using flexible ways such as RegExp, callback, etc..
+And also, the filter can control the behavior of statsFilelist.
+For example, it make statsFilelist stop getting files any more when the file you want was found out.

 ```js
 var filelist = require('stats-filelist');